-Yu-Chen Liu, Yong-Long Syu, Kai-De Chen, Chen Chen, Katherine A. Kim, Huang-Jen Chiu, “High Switching Frequency TCM Control for Bidirectional Interleaved Buck Converter Without Phase Error for Battery Charging,” in Proc.
-IEEE Workshop on Wide Bandgap Power Devices and Applications in Asia, May 2019.
-(IEEE Xplore link coming soon)
+Yu-Chen Liu, Yong-Long Syu, Nguyen Anh Dung, Chen-Chen, Kai-De Chen and Katherine A. Kim, “High Switching Frequency TCM Digital Control for Bidirectional Interleaved Buck Converters Without Phase Error for Battery Charging,” in IEEE Journal of Emerging and Selected Topics in Power Electronics, vol. 8, no. 3, pp. 2111-2123, Sept.
+2020.
+(IEEE Xplore Link)

 Yu-Chen Liu, Kai-De Chen, Chen Chen, Yong-Long Syu, Guan-Wei Lin, Katherine A. Kim

 Every year, Prof. Katherine A. Kim teaches a power electronics course.
 As part of the course, there is a photo contest.
 The photos for the Fall 2019 Introduction to Power Electronics has been posted and are open for voting.

 The class’s photos and descriptions are posted here:

 Based on the photos and descriptions, vote on your favorites here: